 Participants gain a better understanding of these irreplaceable habitats as we explore basic plant diversity and morphology, nomenclature, indicator species, succession and much more.
 Participants are required to meet at different forest locations each week and are encouraged to carpool if possible.
 Registration fees include a reference book, a class notebook with handouts, and an automatic enrollment to become a Friend of Phinizy!

 Forest Communities: Basic Dendrology Course focuses on basic tree identification by looking at geographic location, tree structure, tree bark, leaf structure and seed type.
-Takes place from late September until early November.

 Forest Communities: Winter Dendrology Course focuses on tree identification generally without leaves present on the trees.
 Through exploring community type, geographic location, tree structure, tree bark, twig shape, leaf scars, bud shape, and more participants learn to use their investigative skills to identify trees in the winter!
 Takes place in January and February.

 Forest Communities: Flowers of the Forest continues with basic tree identification but also adds identification of understory wildflowers that exist within each habitat through focusing on flower parts, symmetry, and fruit types!